Contents:

 When you can apply

-You must apply at least 16 weeks before your programme’s proposed start date.
+You must apply at least 16 weeks before the start date of your programme, which is the date you open your call for participants, not the date the participant activity starts.
 Applications submitted less than 16 weeks before the start of a project are ineligible and will be declined.

 We strongly encourage you to apply as soon as you’re ready to provide sufficient lead time to the start of your programme.